| Constipation: A

 wholesalers from $22 to $30 per line per month clawing back some

 of the profit competitors are taking from its infrastructure.
+The internet is providing richer services such as Google

 Earth, which allows you to look at satellite images and ground